 The main purpose of Watson’s Respite program is to give children with special needs the opportunity to interact with other children of similar ages and different abilities in a fun, supervised setting.
 Also, the level of care provided gives parents an opportunity to tend to some of their own needs, such as working or relaxing, while their children are safe and having fun.

-Download our most current Respite flyer with current dates and locations.
+Watson offers four day respites in the spring and fall.
+Download our most current Respite flyer to see our current dates and locations.

 For more information on our respite programs contact Lisa Husar at 412-914-8826 or fill out the form below to request an appointment.